barseghyanartur/the-great-suspender-restore-urls/README.rst

     restore-the-great-suspender-urls --in-file=tabs.json --out-file=tabs-restored.json

-4. Use the `FreshStart - Cross Browser Session Manager <https://chrome.google.com/webstore/detail/freshstart-cross-browser/nmidkjogcjnnlfimjcedenagjfacpobb>`__ to import the tabs back.
+4. Use the `FreshStart - Cross Browser Session Manager <https://chrome.google.com/webstore/detail/freshstart-cross-browser/nmidkjogcjnnlfimjcedenagjfacpobb>`__ to import the tabs back (paste the contents of the ``tabs-restored.json`` in the import session window).

 Prerequisites
 =============